 The American Revolution began on April 19, 1775, with the Battles of Lexington and Concord.
 The next year, the Declaration of Independence laid out the Americans’ case for freedom, portraying George III as an inflexible tyrant who had squandered his right to govern the colonies.
 In reality the situation was more complex: Parliamentary ministers, not the crown, were responsible for colonial policies, though George still had means of direct and indirect influence.

-George III: Later Rule and Mental Illness
+George III: Mental Illness

 At the end of 1783, Lord North’s coalition was forced out by William Pitt the Younger, who would be prime minister for more than 17 years.
 In 1778 George lapsed into a months-long period of violent insanity.
 He was restrained with a straitjacket and suffered various treatments as crisis of rule unfolded around him.
 He recovered the next year and reigned for the next 12 as a newly beloved monarch and symbol of stability in the era of France’s revolutionary chaos.
 George’s support of England’s role in the French Revolutionary Wars of the late 1790s offered early resistance against the Napoleonic juggernaut.

 George suffered a second major bout of insanity in 1804 and recovered, but in 1810 he slipped into his final illness.
 A year later his son, the future George IV, became prince regent, giving him effective rule for the War of 1812 and Napoleon’s final defeat at Waterloo in 1815.
 George III died blind, deaf and mad on January 29, 1820.
 His illnesses may have been caused by porphyria, an inherited metabolic disorder, though a 2005 analysis of hair samples suggested arsenic poisoning (from medicines and cosmetics) as a possible cause.
 He is buried in St. George’s Chapel.